 It's important to know what capabilities you need to have in a tripod that's going to be used for shooting close-ups outdoors.
 Shooting macro outdoors usually means getting down low to the ground with your camera.

 One of the readers of this site just invested in a Vanguard Alta Pro 263 sold on Amazon.
-I haven't tried this one out but it's versatile and fairly affordable.
+I haven't tried this one out yet, but it's versatile and reasonably priced.

 Here are some honorable mentions.
 There are always compromises when you choose one tripod over another.
 Maybe that's why I have 6 of them.
 Here are three that could serve your needs as a tripod for outdoor macro photography.

 Great choice for both macro photography and other types of shooting.
 The center column has Instant Swivel Stop-n-Lock.

 Recommended if you want a mini tripod.
 Pricier, but a much better performer than its competition.

 Recommended if you have tons of money to blow.
 Buy this and you definitely have a tripod that will last you a lifetime.

 The feet and the type of end tips

 The length of the center column